vanutp/tgbridge/docs/en/quickstart.md

 4. Use the `/tgbridge reload` command to reload the config
 5. The bot should work now

-To learn more about mod features, check out other pages in the sidebar.
+To learn more about mod features, check out the [Features](/en/features) page.

 If something doesn't work, check the [Troubleshooting](/en/troubleshooting) section.